*Parents may request personalized greetings to their children from Legendary Beings HERE.

 Couldn’t I just write a letter myself?

 Certainly!
 There could be nothing more personal or filled with love than a letter written directly by a parent.
 If you can, you definitely should!
 However, you should first ask yourself these questions: When things start to get hectic during the holidays, will I really find the time to get to the stationers for letterhead?
-Will I really put in the extra effort to mail the letter to the North Pole for postmark?
+Will I be able to create the North Pole postmark?
 Most importantly, am I sure I can find a place to work where my children won’t walk in and catch me?
-Sometimes it’s just easier to pay for the real thing.
+Sometimes it’s just easier to let the elves handle it.

 I don’t understand what the Evidence Kits are.